mmattice/user-groups/email-templates/accepted-sponsored.md

 Additionally, we are pleased to offer space for your group to meet at [StarSpace46](link) at { dateAndTime }.
 Your event space reservation cannot be completed until your event is scheduled on Meetup, so _please schedule your events promptly._

-Please also review the attached StarSpace46 User Group Leader Agreement.
+Please also review the attached StarSpace46 User Group Leader Agreement, please make sure to sign the agreement and return to [OutReach](outreach@techlahoma.org).

 { if approved for 36N }